Indian cold pills pour over remote border to fuel Myanmar narcotics boom

 Meanwhile, police in Mandalay, a transit point between the western frontier with India and the rebel-dominated eastern borderlands, say they are still making record seizures of Indian-made pseudoephedrine.

-Greater regional integration, aided by Indian and Myanmar road-building programmes, promised to boost both trade and trafficking, said the UNODC's Douglas.
+Greater regional integration, aided by Indian and Myanmar road-building programs, promised to boost both trade and trafficking, said the UNODC's Douglas.

 "India and Myanmar are cooperating to some extent but they're not doing a lot of joint operations or intelligence-sharing," he said.